Bursaspor: Supporters

-Bursaspor is known for having one of the most passionate and loyal fan bases in Turkish football.
-The main supporter group is called Teksas, named after the western U.S. state of Texas, symbolizing their wild and rebellious spirit.
+Bursaspor is known for having a loyal fan base in Turkish football.
+The main supporter group is called Teksas, named after the western U.S. state of Texas.
 The group has been active since the 1960s and is based in the Maraton Stand of Centennial Atatürk Stadium.
-Over the decades, Teksas has become one of the most iconic ultra groups in Turkey, known for choreographed displays, loud chanting, creative banners, and unwavering loyalty — even through the club’s difficult years and relegations.
+Over the decades, Teksas has become a well known ultra group in Turkey, known for choreographed displays, loud chanting, creative banners, and loyalty.

 Another notable supporter group is Legend Teksas, a name sometimes used to refer to older generations or particularly influential fan leaders.
-Bursaspor supporters are deeply integrated into the club’s identity, often participating in community events, youth development activities, and club-organized initiatives.
+Bursaspor supporters are deeply integrated into the club's identity, often participating in community events, youth development activities, and club-organized initiatives.
 The fan base is well known for traveling in large numbers for away games and for its strong presence on social media platforms.

-Tensions have occasionally flared with rival fans, especially during local derbies, but Bursaspor’s fans are also respected nationally for their dedication and resilience — especially during periods of financial hardship and relegation to lower leagues.
-Despite the club’s recent struggles, Bursaspor continues to enjoy strong support at home matches.
+Tensions have occasionally flared with rival fans, especially during local derbies, but Bursaspor's fans are also respected nationally for their dedication and resilience — especially during periods of financial hardship and relegation to lower leagues.
+Despite the club's recent struggles, Bursaspor continues to enjoy strong support at home matches.

 Relationship with Ankaragücü

 Bursaspor also shares a long-standing friendship with Ankaragücü supporters.
 The relationship began in the early 1990s after a prominent Teksas leader, Abdulkerim Bayraktar, who had moved to Ankara for school, began attending Ankaragücü matches.
 After his tragic death during military service in 1993, the two fan bases united in solidarity.
 An emotional tribute during a match and ongoing mutual respect have solidified this bond.

-Since then, Bursaspor fans chant Ankaragücü’s name in the 6th minute of home games, while Ankaragücü fans return the gesture in the 16th minute, symbolizing the respective city codes of Ankara (06) and Bursa (16).
+Since then, Bursaspor fans chant Ankaragücü's name in the 6th minute of home games, while Ankaragücü fans return the gesture in the 16th minute, symbolizing the respective city codes of Ankara (06) and Bursa (16).
 The tradition of fans sitting together during matches between the two clubs continues today, representing one of the few examples of organized supporter solidarity in Turkish football.